 New Kirkland Museum

-Merle Chambers Fund provided the funding for a new building to house Kirkland Museum of Fine & Decorative Art near the Denver Art Museum and the Clyfford Still Museum in Denver’s Golden Triangle Creative District.
-The new building will offer visitors an enhanced experience while staying true to the salon style and intimate atmosphere for which the Kirkland Museum is known.
-Groundbreaking was held at the new museum location in September 2015, and the museum will open in March 10, 2018.
+Merle Chambers Fund provided the funding for a new museum building to house Kirkland Museum of Fine & Decorative Art near the Denver Art Museum and the Clyfford Still Museum in Denver’s Golden Triangle Creative District.
+The new museum offers visitors an enhanced experience while staying true to the salon style and intimate atmosphere for which Kirkland Museum is known.
+Groundbreaking was held at the new museum location in September 2015, and the museum opened in March, 2018.

 Vance Kirkland’s studio and art school building (built 1910–1911), which is preserved as part of the larger Kirkland Museum, is the oldest commercial art building in Denver and the second oldest in Colorado.
 The three room Arts & Crafts structure was relocated and connected to the new modern museum building on Bannock Street.
 Merle Chambers provided the inspiration to move the existing Vance Kirkland studio and art school building to the new site from its former location at 13th and Pearl.